-Join Vince Kotchian for an in-depth discussion in this video What are decimals?, part of Everyday Math Fundamentals.
+Join Vince Kotchian for an in-depth discussion in this video What are decimals?, part of Learning Everyday Math.

 - In this movie, I'll explain some useful things…that we can do with decimals.…So, what are decimals?…Decimals are just parts of a whole.…So, a really easy example to think about…is the decimal .25 is a quarter of the number 1.…If you think about money, that makes a lot of sense.…A quarter is a quarter of a dollar.…Another thing I want you to know about decimals…is what each place in the number stands for.…So, let's say we have a number.…1234.5678.…